Mary Phinney von Olnhausen: Early life and family

 She was born in Lexington, Massachusetts to Elias, a lawyer, and Catherine Bartlett Phinney, the daughter of a doctor.
 Phinney was well educated at several academies.

 When her father died in 1849 at age 69, the farm was sold and she "sought employment as a designer of print goods" at the Manchester Mills company in Massachusetts.

 Baron Gustav Adolph von Olnhausen (born in 1809) left Saxony after the German revolutions of 1848–1849 and also due to financial troubles, which led him to sell of his property.
 In the 1850s he was making a meager living as a chemist in a dye-house of the Manchester Mills, where he met Mary Phinney.

 They married on May 1, 1858 (she was 40 years old at the time) and he died two years later in 1860.

 American Civil War

-During the American Civil War, von Olnhausen served as a nurse at the Mansion House Hospital in Alexandria, Virginia and Mansfield General Hospital at Morehead, North Carolina.
+During the American Civil War, von Olnhausen served as the head nurse at the Mansion House Hospital in Alexandria, Virginia and Mansfield General Hospital at Morehead, North Carolina.
 After the war, she was discharged in August 1865, returning home to help raise her brother's children in Illinois.